Kevin van Liebergen ☕️

 About Me

 Hi!
 I’m a PhD student at the IMDEA Software Institute, where I’m part of the software security group led by Prof. Juan Caballero.
-My research focuses on malware and cybercrime, particularly cybercrime attribution, ransom scams, attacker profiling, and threat intelligence.
+My research focuses on how malware and cybercrime operates at scale, measuring and characterizing online abuse, including server ransom(ware) scams and phishing kits.
+My goal is to shed light on these operations to support stronger defenses and contribute to a safer digital environment.
 I’ve presented my work at major conferences such as NDSS (San Diego, US), DIMVA (Hamburg, Germany), and JNIC (Sevilla, Spain).

 Before joining IMDEA, I earned an M.Sc. in Cybersecurity from the Universidad de Alcalá and worked as a systems administrator consultant.
 Outside of academia, I enjoy participating in Capture The Flag (CTF) competitions and have a genuine passion for cybersecurity and systems.